HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 - The OpenSearch Middleware must be enabled.

-Here's the helm values to configuring search middleware present in `values.yaml`.
+Here's the helm values for configuring search middleware which is present in `values.yaml`.

 ```yaml
 configuration: